jdeguire/buildMchpClang/README.md

     Print the script's version info and then exit.

-## About the pic32Clang Projects
+## About the mchpClang Projects
-All of these projects with "pic32Clang" in the name are here to provide you a modern Clang-based toolchain that can be used for Microchip Technology's PIC32 and SAM lines of 32-bit microcontrollers and microprocessors (not yet, but one day).
+All of these projects with "mchpClang" in the name are here to provide you a modern Clang-based toolchain that can be used for Microchip Technology's PIC32C and SAM lines of 32-bit microcontrollers and microprocessors.
 This is meant as an alternative to the XC32 toolchain that Microchip themselves provide that supports the latest C and C++ standards and tools (such as Clang Tidy).
 This toolchains is not going to be 100% compatible with XC32 because it has things specific to the Microchip devices, but effort was made to at least allow not-too-terrible migration from one to the other.
 For example, most device register names should be the same between the two toolchains, but setting device configuration registers is different.

-Use pic32Clang if you want to be able to use the latest goodies that modern C and C++ standards have to offer on your Microchip device and you are willing to do some work and take some risk in doing so.
+Use mchpClang if you want to be able to use the latest goodies that modern C and C++ standards have to offer on your Microchip device and you are willing to do some work and take some risk in doing so.
 Use XC32 if you're looking for a seemless out-of-the-box experience that is ready to go with the rest of Microchip's tools, such as the MPLAB X IDE and the Harmony Framework.
 XC32 also comes with support from people who actually know what they're doing whereas I'm just some random dude on the internet 😉.

+You will also need to use XC32 if you need support for a device not supported here.
+It is unlikely that MIPS will ever be fully supported and devices using a proprietary architecture (most of the 8-bit and 16-bit devices) will certainly never be supported.
+LLVM does now have an AVR backend, so this could potentially be extended to support those devices.

 There currently isn't a fully-working IDE plugin to use Clang with MPLAB X or the MPLAB VS Code Extensions.
 I do have a an MPLAB X plugin called `toolchainPic32Clang` that you are welcome to try,